wellingguzman/wellingguzman.com/public/notes/wordpress-functionality-another-php-project.md

 $posts = get_posts( $args );
 ```

-<p>Something that could happen is that you have a function/class with the same name as WordPress has and this would thrown a function/class redeclaration error.
+Something that could happen is that you have a function/class with the same name as WordPress has and this would thrown a function/class redeclaration error.

-<p>But aside from this, works perfect.</p>
+Aside from this, works perfect.